-Tesla shares sink on SEC lawsuit; sources say Musk could settle
+Tesla shares sink on SEC lawsuit, sources say Musk could settle

 But sources, who requested anonymity because they were not authorized to discuss the matter publicly, told Reuters that while Musk was ready to go to trial he could still settle.
 They did not discuss possible terms.

-CNBC reported that Musk had turned down an SEC deal to give up his role as chairman, while Fox Business News reported that Musk had been offered a temporary ban as CEO.
+CNBC reported that Musk had turned down an SEC deal to give up his role as chairman, while Fox Business Network reported that Musk had been offered a temporary ban as CEO.

 Musk has hired Stephen Best at Brown Rudnick, who successfully defended internet billionaire Mark Cuban in an insider trading case, according to people familiar with the plans who also asked not to be identified.
 He also hired former Assistant U.S. Attorney Chris Clark of Latham & Watkins to defend him in the case, the people said.